 The University of Rochester School of Medicine and Dentistry (SMD) provides accommodation for its graduate students for the birth or adoption of children, as outlined in this policy.

-Graduate students are provided up to 8 weeks of leave for the primary care giver following the birth or the adoption of a child.* During this period, students may postpone course assignments, examinations, and other academic requirements but remain active full-time students, with access to university facilities (including student health insurance, library privileges, and housing) and to university faculty and staff.
+Graduate students are provided up to 8 weeks of leave following the birth or the adoption of a child.* During this period, students may postpone course assignments, examinations, and other academic requirements but remain active full-time students, with access to university facilities (including student health insurance, library privileges, and housing) and to university faculty and staff.

 Eligible graduate students are required to notify their Advisor and school Dean of Graduate Studies of the date of their intended time away at least 60 days prior (when possible) to the expected date of childbirth or adoption, using the Parental Leave Request Form.
 While applications for parental leave are required, the benefit is automatic.

-Please contact the SMD Registrar, Tracy Pezzimenti (585) 275-7288), to discuss how Parental Leave may affect your credit hour status.
+Please contact the Registrar's Office to discuss how Parental Leave may affect your credit hour status.